Fremont Pass

 From South.
 The lowest point of the approach is several miles out of Leadville, still past the turnoff to Tennesee Pass.
 However, Leadville makes a convenient starting or stopover point on a biycle ride.
 The road to the highest part of the Arkansas Valley could be mistaken for just another little breadloaf hill on first sight, as you make your way up towards the molybdenum mine.
 But the last long meander up to the pass is longer and higher than it first appears from the bottom.

-From North.
+From North. (also described upwards).
+Unfortunately the bike path spur, connecting with the Vail Pass path, only lasts a very short distance up Fremont Pass.
+After that the rider is alone with the traffic, albeit on a nice shoulder without rumble strips.
 The northern approach begins as a fairly steep, straight climb.
-Two lanes of traffic without shoulders at the bottom soon spread out to a climbing lane for cars and a wide shoulder, though it may be quite sandy for skinny tires.
-The approximately 5 mile long series of rolling hills along the top technically belong to the northern approach.
-One "rolling hill" at mile 17 is especially noticeable in both directions.
+Two lanes of traffic soon spread out to a climbing lane for cars and a wide shoulder, though it may be quite sandy for skinny tires.

 History

-The story of this pass starts with a matter of enormous, theoretical importance, and hardly any practical importance.
+The human story of this pass starts with a matter of enormous, theoretical importance, and hardly any practical importance.
 In 1803 the pass was used to define the western boundary of the Louisiana Purchase.
-The area west of the pass was still theoretically spanish, which did not matter much to trappers and traders crossing this or any other of the many passes in the area.
-Then came the military.
-One of the most famous examples of this second era of pass exploration is Col. Fremont, as can be seen by the number of objects that his name is attached to - towns, peaks, parks, and passes, like this one.
+The area west of the pass was still theoretically Spanish, which did not matter much to trappers and traders crossing this or any other of the many passes in the area.

 Col Fremont. was part of the Corps of Topographical Engineers, a part of the US Army.
 But as politics would have it, the corps was soon commanded by Senator Thomas Hart Benton.
 The fact that Fremont was Benton's son in law was Fremont's most obvious credential for getting the job.
 The idea that nepotism is not an acceptable way to fill open federal positions is a concept that seems to have developed much later.
 Fremont went on to become a professional explorer and hero anyway.